RULES AND Guidelines

 The workshop is held in the fall.
 An undetermined amount of full scholarships will be given at regional competitions.
 Scholarships will be valid for the year in which they were earned.
 They are not transferrable

-This category simulates an audition wherein all entered dancers will be taught a 32-48 count jazz/hip hop dance combination by our Dance Off instructor.
-The dancers will perform the combination in groups.
-Through the judge’s process of elimination, a top 5 will be determined.
-Dancers will be divided into two age brackets for the Dance Out Challenge : 7-11 and 12-18 years old.
-Dancers must enter based upon their age AS OF THE SAME DAY the Dance Off is held.
+A top 5 will be determined through the judge's elimination process.
+Dancers will be divided into two age brackets for the Dance Out Challenge: 7-11 and 12-18 years old.
+Dancers must enter based on their age AS OF THE SAME DAY the Dance Off is held.
 Tickets will be available for purchase at the Dance Out Competition Boutique at the event for $10.00 each.
-This is an invaluable experience to all dancers!
+This is an invaluable experience for all dancers!

 1st Place in each division will receive a trophy